jtreminio/php-docker/README-cli.md

 `Composer` is installed at `/usr/local/bin/composer`

-PHP-CLI INI and PHP-FPM conf files are saved to standard location across all versions to make managing them simpler.
+PHP-CLI INI files are saved to standard location across all versions to make managing them simpler.

-* PHP INI used by PHP-FPM is at `/etc/php/fpm.ini`
 * PHP INI use by CLI is at `/etc/php/cli.ini`
-* PHP-FPM main conf is at `/etc/php/fpm.conf`

 Two blank INI files have been provided for you to write your custom INI settings.